-All University employees (except those specifically identified as confidential employees) are expected and required to When an allegation of misconduct is brought to an appropriate administrator’s attention, and an individual is found to have violated policy (Discrimination, Harassment, Sexual Misconduct, and Retaliation Policy, 1101), serious sanctions may be instituted to reasonably ensure that such actions are never repeated, to remedy its effects, and to enforce discipline, as appropriate.
+All University employees (except those specifically identified as confidential employees) are expected and required to report incidents of alleged misconduct.
+When an allegation of misconduct is brought to an appropriate administrator’s attention, and the individual is found to have violated policy (Title IX Sexual Harassment Policy, 1104), serious sanctions may be instituted to reasonably ensure that such actions are never repeated, to remedy its effects, and to enforce discipline, as appropriate.

 If you’re not sure whether you have been identified as a confidential employee, please contact your supervisor, the department chair or the Office of EEO & Title IX Compliance.

 The University understands that confidentiality is important.
 However, confidentiality cannot be guaranteed.
-The administrators, faculty or staff responsible for implementing the Discrimination, Harassment, Sexual Misconduct, and Retaliation Policy will respect the privacy of individuals reporting or accused of discrimination or misconduct and will maintain confidentiality to the extent reasonably possible.
+The administrators, faculty or staff responsible for implementing the Title IX Sexual Harassment Policy, 1104 will respect the privacy of individuals reporting or accused of discrimination or misconduct and will maintain confidentiality to the extent reasonably possible.

 Examples of situations where confidentiality cannot be maintained include, but are not limited to, necessary disclosures during an investigation, circumstances where the University is required by law to disclose information (such as in response to legal process), or when an individual is in harm's way.

 Depending on an individual’s role at the University, there are differing reporting responsibilities and abilities to maintain confidentiality based upon laws and policy.
 Reporting responsibilities vary among two distinct groups.

 Certain positions that possess legal privilege granted by the state and are not required to tell anyone else your private, personally identifiable information unless there is cause for fear for your safety, or the safety of others.

 These individuals include the following professional positions and can be accessed through the University’s Counseling Center:

 - On-campus Licensed Mental Health Counselors